onfido/onfido-android-sdk/README.md

 #### Document capture step

-In this step, a user can pick the type of document and its issuing country before capturing it with their phone camera.
+In this step, a user can select the issuing country and document type before taking the photo.
+This selection screen is optional, and will only be shown to the end user if a specific country and document type is not configured for the SDK.
+By default, the country will be pre-selected based on the end-user’s region settings on their device, but the end-user can select another country from the list.

-Document type selection and country selection are both optional screens.
-These screens will only show to the end user if specific options are not configured to the SDK.
+Country and document type selection are optional.
+This screen will only show to the end user if specific options are not configured to the SDK.

-You can configure the document step to capture single document types with specific properties using the `DocumentCaptureStepBuilder` class's functions for the corresponding document types.
+You can configure the document step to capture single document types with specific properties, as well as customize the screen to display only a limited list of document types using the `DocumentCaptureStepBuilder` class's functions for the corresponding document types.

 | Document Type           | Configuration function  | Configurable Properties        |
 | ----------------------- | ----------------------- | ----------------------------   |